 If you have money to put into savings, it’s easy to get overwhelmed by the number of options available.

-One of the main questions to consider is whether you should save into a traditional savings account or a cash Individual Savings Account (ISA).
+One of the main questions to consider is whether to save into a traditional savings account or a cash Individual Savings Account (ISA).

 There are some key differences between savings accounts and ISAs, with each type of account offering different advantages and disadvantages.

-Read on to find out more about the key features of ISAs and savings accounts to help you understand which could be the most suitable option for your financial situation and savings goals.
+Read our guide to find out more about the differences between ISAs and savings accounts to help you understand which could be the most suitable option for your financial situation and goals.

 While ISAs and savings accounts are both places where you can deposit your money, there are some key differences between them.

 Unlike savings accounts, any money held in an ISA is exempt from tax.
-This means you don’t need to pay income tax on any interest or investment growth you earn from money held in any type of ISA.
+This means you don’t need to pay income tax or Capital Gains Tax on any interest or investment growth you earn from money held in any type of ISA.

 If you deposit £20,000 in an account paying 4.50% AER, you could earn £900 in interest over one year.